kimthu123/kimthu123/README.md

 ## 🌟 About Me

 Hi!
-I'm Thu — a curious developer who learns by trying, breaking, fixing, and laughing through it all 😆
+I'm Jace — a curious developer who learns by trying, breaking, fixing, and laughing through it all 😆
 I love building projects that feel simple, helpful, and a little bit magical ✨.

 I’ve never been the “lucky” type, so I rely on **consistency, grit, and a stubborn work ethic**.
-When things get tough, I switch into what my friends call **“trâu cày mode”** 🐮💨 —
-slow, steady, determined, and always improving.

 ### A few quick things about me:
 - ✨ I get excited over new tools like tmux, devcontainers, React hooks, or cool AI prompts.